aspenlaub/Backbend/README.md

 ### Class ```BackbendFolder```

-Class ```BackbendFolder``` is a piece of configuration, a machine name and a folder that holds projects you want to archive from time to time.
+Class ```BackbendFolder``` is a piece of configuration, a folder that holds projects you want to archive from time to time.
+The folder may contain placeholders which are resolved using Pegh's secret machine drives and logical filenames.

 ### Class ```BackbendFolders```